algosup/2022-2023-project-2-santa-time-Project-6-group/documents/functional.md

 The police font will be [Montserrat](https://fonts.google.com/specimen/Montserrat).

-The favicon of the website will be this image.
+The favicon[^favicon] of the website will be this image.

 <img style="height:70px" src="images/favicon.png">